Sheffield Castle: Destruction of the castle

+Later history of the site

+During the 18th and 19th centuries, a slaughterhouse existed on the site.
+The Fish and Vegetable Market existed on the site around 1930, and Castle Market was built on the site between 1959 and 1965 before eventually being demolished in 2015.

 Archaeological investigations and remains

 1920s

-Castle Market looking down Haymarket to the Castle Market building.
 Castle Market occupied the site of the Norman Sheffield Castle.

 An excavation led by Leslie Armstrong in 1927, before the construction of the Brightside and Carbrook Co-operative Society store, uncovered the base of one of the gateway bastion towers, as well as part of the gateway itself.
-These remains of the castle are preserved under the city's Castle Market: they are Grade II listed and are open for viewing.
+These remains of the castle were once preserved underneath the city's Castle Market: they are Grade II listed and are open for viewing.

 The visible remains were situated in two rooms below the now demolished Castle Market.
 One room was open to the public, pending booking of a tour, the other room was walled and the only access was via a manhole in the market's food court.
 The remaining ruins, approximately 32 feet above the River Don, are those of one of the gate towers, they represent a quarter of the Eastern tower.